-Restriction for Calling with Low Balance When account balance is less than product breakage and disconnect is defined, IVR plays the "you have insufficient funds" voice prompt and disconnects the call.
-If no outgoing calls is defined, IVR prompts for the destination number but gives a busy tone and drops the call immediately after dialing it.
-Option none disables this feature.
+Restriction for

+Calling with • When account balance is less than product

+Low Balance breakage and disconnect is defined, IVR

+LOW Datatice plays the "you have insufficient funds" voice

+prompt and disconnects the call.

+• If no outgoing calls is defined, IVR

+prompts for the destination number but

+gives a busy tone and drops the call

+immediately after dialing it.

+• Option none disables this feature.

 Minimum Minimum length of a voucher number.

 Voucher By default: 11 characters.

+Length 5

+Maximum Maximum length of a voucher number.

+Voucher By default: 11 characters.

+Length

+Announce If enabled, the IVR will announce the current

+Balance balance for the user before prompting for the phone

+number he wishes to reach.

+Credit Accounts You can configure your IVR applications to

+Balance announce the current balance for credit accounts in one

+of two modes:

+Announcement

-Length Maximum Maximum langth of a youghest gumber Voucher Maximum length of a voucher number.
-By default: 11 characters.
-Length by default.
-IT characters.
-Announce If enabled, the IVR will announce the current Balance balance for the user before prompting for the phone number he wishes to reach.
-Credit Accounts You can configure your IVR applications to Balance announce the current balance for credit accounts in one Announcement of two modes: Funds / balance - For prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); Balance - Always announce balance (this is the classic mode, ideal for typical postpaid customers).
+Funds / balance - For prepaid customers (those who have a credit limit of 0 or less), announce "available funds" (calculated as credit limit minus balance) and announce the current balance for others (postpaid customers); Balance - Always announce balance (this is the classic mode, ideal for typical postpaid customers).
 Note that a third Backward compatibility mode is enabled by default.
 It preserves the announcements exactly the way they worked in releases prior to MR35.
 In APPENDIX B. Balance Announcements, there are balance announcement examples for different IVR configurations.

-Announce Credit Limit If this option is enabled, the balance announced to the end user will be followed by an announcement of the credit limit.
+Announce If this option is enabled, the balance announced to

+Credit Limit the end user will be followed by an announcement of the credit limit.

 This allows you to separate cases where credit limits are assigned only as a precaution (and so the end user should not really know about them) from cases where they are an integral part of the service (e.g.